 Grand Rapids Technologies

-These systems, when configured to provide ARINC429 data output, will allow the pilot to control the autopilot system through the EFIS controls.
-The Pro Pilot must have the GPSS/GPSV option to accept the ARINC429 instructions.
+These systems, when properly configured will allow the pilot to control the autopilot system through the EFIS controls.
 The autopilot will then allow the EFIS to command course and heading changes, and it will fly a flight plan that is provided by the EFIS.
 Full control of the vertical commands allows altitude hold, climbs and descents, and altitude pre-select.
 When the EFIS is getting it's navigation data from approved receivers, it will also fly precision ILS and LNAV approaches.

 When the Pro Pilot recognizes that valid ARINC429 signals are present, the blue GPSS and GPSV LEDs will illuminate to indicate that the autopilot has relinquished command to the EFIS system.

 Some EFIS systems (Dynon and others) do not provide ARINC429 data.
 Most will still provide a serial data stream with NMEA 0183 navigation information.
 In such cases, The Pro Pilot will use this to fly GPS flight plans, but no vertical commands are available.
 The GPSS and GPSV LEDs will not illuminate, and the Pro Pilot will assume command of the horizontal and vertical parameters.